 Leah Brown FRSA, The Fixer

 What we do publish is our thinking.
 Every Friday, in The Fixer, we examine what happens when organisations under pressure treat internal damage after a disruptive event as something insignificant that will right itself.
-Each edition includes an essay, a watchlist, and a dilemma.
+Each edition includes an essay and a watchlist.
 Sometimes uncomfortable, always useful.

 Read by 6,500+ chairs, chief executives, non-executives, lawyers, communications leaders, and charity leaders.